blurpy/kouchat.net/help/user-guide-android.md

 You can start a private chat with a user if you do not want everyone to see the conversation.

-Click on a user in the user list, and you will get a dialog like this:
+Click on a user in the user list, and you will get a window like this:

 [![Private Chat]({{ site.baseurl }}/images/screenshots/android/kouchat_android_v1.0.0_screenshot_tablet_10_private_chat.png "Private Chat.
 Click to enlarge.")]({{ site.baseurl }}/images/screenshots/android/kouchat_android_v1.0.0_screenshot_tablet_10_private_chat.png)